 Table 1.
 Stakeholder perceptions of Scottish farmed salmon.
-Themes were identified by coding interviews for repeated or important topics raised by interviews.
+We show 10 key topics that were frequently raised by interviewees.
+Each theme was mentioned at least once by all eight interviewees, except for fish welfare (7/8), convenience (7/8), future challenges (6/8), and retail power (5/8).
 Codes in bold are associated with demand-growth or market-making factors.

-Testing stakeholder perspectives against data from UK aquatic food systems
+Diets

+All interviewees described the importance of consumer perceptions in supporting farmed salmon demand, including health benefits and retail convenience (Table 1).
+Farmed salmon was described as “a popular and accessible animal-source protein”,

-We next used diet surveys, food composition tables, and market price data to test three key ‘demand-growth’ factors raised by consumers: that farmed salmon is 1) a popular and accessible animal-source protein, 2) a nutritious food, with 3) accreditation and labelling used to highlight aspects of sustainability.
-First, we extracted household food consumption data to examine long-term trends in animal-meat consumption in the UK, examining consumer demand for farmed salmon.
-Since 1990, chicken has been the most consumed animal-source protein in the UK (195 g per person per week), followed by aquatic foods (135 g) and beef (86 g) (Fig 3a).
+Yet, since 1990, chicken has been the most consumed animal-source protein in the UK (195 g per person per week), followed by aquatic foods (135 g) and beef (86 g) (Fig 3a).
 Total fish consumption has remained relatively stable since 1980, while salmon consumption steadily increased from ~2 g per week in the 1970s to 18 g by 2022.
 Households have increasingly consumed fish in ready meals (40% of weekly diet in 2022), and these products are substituting for long-term declines in white fish (fresh or frozen) and takeaway fish (16% of diet, combined) (Fig. 3b).
 While these surveys quantified consumption of fresh or frozen salmon separately from convenience forms (e.g. ready meals), our analysis shows that salmon has always been consumed less than other terrestrial meats.
-We next examine the retail price of farmed salmon, using estimates for animal-source products tracked by the UK’s Office of National Statistics (Office for National Statistics, 2023).
-Between 2018-24, farmed salmon was the most expensive animal-source food, and over three times more expensive than the cheapest products (canned tuna, pork sausages) (Fig. 4a).
-These price differences are reflected in household consumption data showing that white fish is more popular than salmon in all but the three highest wealth deciles (excluding ready meals, Fig. S1).

-We next examined farmed salmon consumption relative to other aquatic foods, using more highly-resolved diet surveys of UK adults (Office for Health Improvement and Disparities, 2016).
-Between 2008-2018, 60% of adults consumed aquatic foods (average daily intake = 40 g), with the ‘big five’ of salmon, tuna, cod, prawns, and haddock accounting for approximately two-thirds of the average seafood diet.
+Retail price estimates for animal-source products tracked by the UK’s Office of National Statistics (Office for National Statistics, 2023) show that, between 2018-24, farmed salmon was the most expensive animal-source food, and over three times more expensive than the cheapest products (canned tuna, pork sausages) (Fig. 4a).
+These price differences were reflected in household consumption data showing that white fish is more popular than salmon in all but the three highest wealth deciles (excluding ready meals, Fig. S1).
+More highly-resolved diet surveys of UK adults (Office for Health Improvement and Disparities, 2016) show that 60% of adults consumed aquatic foods (average daily intake = 40 g) between 2008-2018, with the ‘big five’ of salmon, tuna, cod, prawns, and haddock accounting for approximately two-thirds of the average seafood diet.
 Steady increase in farmed salmon demand (16% to 21%) has placed salmon as one of the top two consumed aquatic foods (for people who eat aquatic foods), displacing haddock (-4.8%) and ‘other’ species (-6%) (Fig. 3d).
-Together with household food consumption data (Fig. 3b), these trends suggest that increases in ready meal consumption is primarily of convenient forms of farmed salmon and tuna, consistent with evidence of growing categorisation and commodification of farmed salmon products (Asche et al., 2021).

 Figure 3 | Animal-source food consumption in the UK from 1974-2022. a) weekly household consumption of major animal-source foods and farmed salmon (dark blue), and b) major aquatic food products.
 Individual diet surveys from 2008-2018 show c) the average composition of diets for people eating aquatic foods, accounting for quantity and frequency of consumption. d) Absolute change in diet composition from 2008 to 2018.
 Aquatic foods contributing < 5% of diet (by weight) were grouped as ‘Other’.
 See Fig. S1 for household aquatic food consumption by wealth decile.